antonio-ramadas/advent-of-code-2018/day-01011/README.md

 _After 20 generations, what is the sum of the numbers of all pots which contain a plant?_

 To begin, [get your puzzle input](input).

+# --- Part Two ---

+You realize that 20 generations aren't enough.
+After all, these plants will need to last another 1500 years to even reach your timeline, not to mention your future.

+_After fifty billion (`50000000000`) generations, what is the sum of the numbers of all pots which contain a plant?_

+Although it hasn't changed, you can still [get your puzzle input](input).